Skip to content

 The RCVS Impact Award was agreed by RCVS Council in 2017, with the first award being made in 2018.

-The award is bestowed upon a veterinary surgeon or veterinary nurse who has recently, or is currently, undertaking a project, initiative or similar that has a significant impact on the profession at large, animal health or welfare, or public health.
+The award is bestowed upon veterinary surgeons or veterinary nurses at any stage of their career who have recently, or are currently, undertaking a project, initiative or similar that has a significant impact on the profession at large, animal health or welfare, or public health.

 Such impact could have been made through any field of veterinary endeavour, including clinical practice, research, education or veterinary politics.